DCC-EX/dcc-ex.github.io/docs/advanced-setup/wifi-config.rst

 That's it!
 If there is no previously configured network in range, or the WiFi setup in your config.h file is still unconfigured, the default for DCC++ EX is AP mode.
 We find your WiFi board, no matter which of the extra serial ports you attached it to.
 DCC++ EX then accepts commands from WiFi throttles in either WiThrottle or <DCC++> format.

-To see other configuration options you can set in your config.h file, see `WiFi Config Options`_ below.
+To see other configuration options you can set in your config.h file, see :ref:`advanced-setup/wifi-config:WiFi Config Options` below.

 You will need to know: